 - No realtor or bank-owned property signs in the yard

-Drive as many or few subdivisions as you'd like – just make sure the subdivision you drive suits your needs.
-For instance, if you are looking to make high equity plays, it probably doesn't make sense to drive through a subdivision that was built in 2010.
+Drive as many or as few subdivisions as you'd like, and make sure the subdivision you drive suits your needs.
+For instance, if you want to make high-equity plays, it probably doesn't make sense to drive through a subdivision built in 2020.

-When you are finished proceed to the next step.
+When you are finished, proceed to the next step.

-Again – I like to keep things simple, so a basic excel file will do just fine.
-At this point, it’s up to you on how you would like to begin marketing.
-Some investors prefer yellow letters, some like postcards.
+Again – I like to keep things simple, so a basic Excel file will do just fine.
+At this point, it’s up to you how you would like to begin marketing.
+Some investors prefer yellow letters, and some like postcards.
 However, a trick that works great for me is as follows…

 Remember how I told you to take pictures of these houses?
 Utilize this in your letter and print out an image of the house in the body of the letter.
 Many times these properties are absentee-owned, which means that the owner does not occupy the property or use it as their personal residence.
-As such, sometimes the last time they viewed the property was 5+ years ago.
-Sending them a picture will paint a fresh picture of just how bad of shape the property is in and really drive home that their house needs to be sold at a discount.
+Sometimes the last time the property owner saw their property was 5+ years ago.
+Sending them a picture will paint a fresh picture of just how bad of shape the property is in and will drive home the point that their house needs to be sold at a discount.

 You can also print out a small thumbnail image on the upper left quadrant of the envelope.
 I have found this to help increase my response rate.

 As I explain in this blog post and video review, DealMachine is a paid mobile app designed precisely for this purpose.
 You can take a picture, look up the property owner's contact information, and send them mail like this – all from your phone.
 If you're serious about driving for dollars and you need a way to streamline this process,